Skip to main content

 Mindbloom ketamine therapy pricing details

-As we’ve mentioned previously in this guide, Mindbloom is the most expensive online ketamine therapy service of our top picks.
-Currently, there are three purchasing options available for new clients and two for returning ones.
+Mindbloom is the most expensive online ketamine therapy service in this guide.
+There are three purchasing options for new clients and two for returning ones.
 Here’s how the pricing breaks down (tablets and injectables cost the same):

 New clientReturning client

-This means that no matter which program you want to try, you’ll have to have at least $318 available just to book an evaluation to see if you can move forward with Mindbloom.
+Therefore, no matter which program you choose, you’ll need at least $330 available just to book an evaluation.

 Joyous